Vanessa55-rgb/Prueba-JavaScript/README.md

 3. Open index.html in your browser:

--Double-click or open with Live Server / Browser.
+- Double-click or open with Live Server / Browser.
--The SPA will auto-detect the user session.
+- The SPA will auto-detect the user session.
--You can register or login using the UI.
+- You can register or login using the UI.

 ---